Sverdlovsk Oblast: Chairmen of the House of Representatives of the Legislative Assembly

+Elections

+In the 1990s, the Oblast's population was distinguished by relatively high support for parties and candidates of the right and democratic persuasion.
+In the 1996 presidential election, Boris Yeltsin, a native of the region who lived in Sverdlovsk until the 1980s, won over 70% of the vote.
+In the regional elections in 2010 in the Sverdlovsk Oblast, United Russia received minimal support relative to other regions - only 39.79% of votes.

 Economy and transportation

 Even though it could do with modernizing, the region's industries are quite diverse.
 12% of Russia's iron and steel industry is still concentrated in Sverdlovsk oblast.
 Iron and copper are mined and processed here, the logging industry and wood-processing are important, too.

 The largest companies in the region include Ural Mining and Metallurgical Company, UralVagonZavod, Enel Russia, Nizhniy Tagil Iron and Steel Works, Federal Freight.

 Transport

 Yekaterinburg is a prominent road, rail and air hub in the Ural region.
 As the economic slump subsided, several European airlines started or resumed flights to the city.
 These include Lufthansa, British Airways, CSA, Turkish Airlines, Austrian Airlines and Finnair.
 Malév Hungarian Airlines used to be among those carriers but they had to drop their flights to SVX (IATA airport code for Sverdlovsk) after a few months.

 The Alapaevsk narrow-gauge railway serves the communities around Alapayevsk.